getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 For more information on syntax and searchable properties, see the [full Search documentation]({%- link _documentation/workflow/search.md -%}).

 &nbsp;
-## Tracing ID
+## Use-Case: Tracing
+Modern applications have many components that can produce errors, making it harder to identify the root cause.
 Tracing allows you to link systems together while following the error's path to its root.
-By using a tracing id, you get visibility into errors on the front-end that have roots in the back-end.

-A typical use-case: When you use a transaction id for cross-project issues, all the information you want to know about those events will be in the Events View and searchable in Discover, including all the users that hit those certain events.
+By tagging some form of a tracing ID (for example: span ID, request ID, UUID, or transaction ID), you can correlate errors coming from different parts of your application and see them in the Events View.

 ```javascript
 // generate unique transactionId and set as Sentry tag